brokenhandsio/swift-webauthn-guide/README.md

 After the browser created the Passkey we need to send it to our server, verify everything went smoothly and persist it somewhere.

 First, let's send the Passkey to our server.
-Add this below `const registrationCredential` in our JS script:
+In our JavaScript code add this just below `const passkey = await create(parseCreationOptionsFromJSON(registerResponseJSON));` in the `registerForm` event listener:

 ```JS
 const createPasskeyResponse = await fetch('/passkeys', {